MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/user-adoption-guide.md

 - What users would like to see when it comes to searching for information.

-- How the benefits of Microsoft Search in Bing apply to your organization.
+- How the benefits of Microsoft Search apply to your organization.
 For more information see [Why Microsoft Search](overview/why-microsoft-search.md).

 Choose the user scenarios that will have the biggest positive impact for your users.